-At Hatica, our customer research efforts gave us an opportunity to engage with hundreds of remote workers, managers, and business leaders.
+At Hatica, our customer research efforts gave us an opportunity to engage with hundreds of teams adopting remote work, remote managers, and business leaders.
 For most of these remote teams, one of the biggest disruptors is the challenge of visibility at work.
+The number one question on remote leaders’ minds being, “How do we get visibility when our teams are working remotely?”.
 Even though this is a burgeoning issue, there is very little understanding of the multiple facets of the problem.
-Here, we attempt to present a definition of visibility and breakdown some aspects of the challenge while offering some quick action items to overcome these issues
+Here, we attempt to present a definition of visibility and breakdown some aspects of the challenge while offering some quick action items to overcome these issues:

 What is visibility at work?